happycog/VMG-Nested/README.md

 VMG Nested
 =====

-An extremely flexible plugin for ExpressionEngine that allows for more flexibility when nesting any module and plugin tags within others, including the ability to add variable prefixes to any tags.
+An extremely flexible plugin for ExpressionEngine that allows for more flexibility when nesting any module and plugin tags within others, including the ability to add variable prefixes to any tags. **VMG Nested supports third party modules and plugins**.

 One of many uses for this is allowing exp:channel:entries tags to be nested inside of each other without the need for embeds.